-The traces for the voltage pump capacitor between EXTCAP0 and EXTCAP1 (Cd on the schematic in Section 2.0 "Schematic") should be kept as short and as wide as possible for best pump performance.
+The traces for the voltage pump capacitors between EXTCAP1 and EXTCAP2 and between EXTCAP0 and EXTCAP3 (Cd and Ct on the schematic in Section 2.0 "Schematic") should be kept as short and as wide as possible for best pump performance.
 They should also be routed as parallel and as close as possible to each other in order to reduce emissions, and ideally the traces should be the same length.